Welcome to St. Thomas of Canterbury Catholic Primary School

 LOCAL MP VISITS

-On Friday 31st March 2017 the children and staff at St. Thomas of Canterbury Catholic Primary School were honoured to welcome Mr David Winnick, the Labour MP who currently represents the Walsall North constituency of their school.
+The children and staff at St. Thomas of Canterbury Catholic Primary School were honoured to welcome Mr David Winnick, the Labour MP who currently represents the Walsall North constituency of their school.

 During his visit, Mr Winnick MP went into every class in the school.
 He was keen to spend time speaking to the children about his role as an MP for their local constituency, the issue of democracy and aspects of democratic life.